Affiliate membership is offered to individuals who meet one or more of the following criteria:

 - Dermatology or pathology residency diploma: Include a copy of your diploma.

-Board equivalency: Include a copy of any Board certification which may help clarify your membership request.
-This may include non-U.S. or non-Canadian dermatology board equivalents for those physicians permanently residing in the U.S. or Canada but not eligible for certification in dermatology by the American Board of Dermatology or the Royal College of Physicians and Surgeons of Canada.
+Board equivalency: Include a copy of any Board certification that may help clarify your membership request.
+This may include non-U.S. or non-Canadian dermatology board equivalents for those physicians permanently residing in the United States or Canada but who are not eligible for certification in dermatology by the American Board of Dermatology or the Royal College of Physicians and Surgeons of Canada.
 Osteopathic physicians must provide a copy of their American Osteopathic Board of Dermatology certification.

 Curriculum vitae: This should include institutions attended, cumulative dates of attendance, and degrees obtained for undergraduate, graduate, residency training and other specialty training.
-Also include information on institutional and academic affiliations, memberships in medical societies or professional organizations.
+Also include information about institutional and academic affiliations, memberships in medical societies, or professional organizations.
 The curriculum vitae should include evidence of meeting the criteria for Affiliate membership as established in the Bylaws Article III, Section 2(d)(i-iii).

 Dermatologic activities: Include a detailed statement outlining your current activities in dermatology.
-This must be received in order for your application to be processed.
+This must be received for your application to be processed.